forem/DEV-ios/README.md

 3. Now run `carthage update` in the project's root directory.
 4. Build and run the project in XCode.

 Feedback and Pull Requests are welcome!
-As this is a new and constantly evolving project, please be sure to include unit test with changes.
+As this is a new and constantly evolving project, please be sure to include unit tests with changes.

 # Thanks for your help!!!